Connect privately on your Android

 Encryption is a method of changing normal text into an unreadable jumble of code.
 A key, or decryptor, unscrambles the text and renders it back into readable information.
 When you use a VPN, only your device and the VPN provider contain the decryption key.
 Anyone else trying to spy on you would only see a mess of characters.

 There are three main types of encryption: hashing, symmetric cryptography, and asymmetric cryptography.
-Each type has its own nuanced strengths and weaknesses, but they all succeed in scrambling your data so that it is useless in anyone else’s hands.
+Each type has its own nuanced strengths and weaknesses, but they all succeed in scrambling your data and metadata so that it is useless in anyone else’s hands.

 Different VPN providers offer varying degrees of encryption strength.
 Avast SecureLine VPN uses a combination of hashing, symmetric cryptography, and asymmetric cryptography for 256-bit AES encryption — the same standard that banks and the military rely on.